-- The Platform team will need to enable Kubernetes connectivity to infrastructure and services behind a firewall (or other third-party enforcement point such as a proxy, a DLP solution, or a monitoring solution like a SIEM to associate packets to the intended applications.
+- The Platform team will need to enable Kubernetes connectivity to infrastructure and services behind a firewall or to enable a DLP solution or a monitoring solution like a SIEM to associate packets to the intended applications.

 - The firewall will require a consistent IP to enable the service, and this becomes a significant pain-point.
 Why?
 Routable IPs are a limited resource that can be quickly depleted if applied to every service that needs one.
 This limitation can constrain the ability of the platform team to scale the cluster.

 The Calico Egress Gateway ingeniously solves these problems.
 First, it defines a static egress IP for SNAT on traffic leaving the cluster and applies it to a specific namespace.
 Then it designates one pod in a namespace as the egress pod and assigns a routable IP which is used specifically for egress traffic leaving the cluster.